mcbonamy/SEM_popsim/README.md

 L59: Parameter file for RENUMF90 for equivalent MTM for SEM estimations

-*Parameter files could be the same if the variance parameters are the same between models.
-If you want to use estimated parameters these parameters could be different (by error of estimation).*
+*Parameter files could be the same if the variance parameters are the same between models.*
+*If you want to use estimated parameters these parameters could be different (by error of estimation).*

 L66: Simulation seed.

-L71 to L79: Population structure. $NVACxPREPOSH$ and $NTORxPREPOSM$ must be integer.
+L71 to L79: Population structure. $NVAC$x$PREPOSH$ and $NTOR$x$PREPOSM$ must be integer.

 L85: S2U: Additive covariance structure for simulation in matrix format.